 Gary Methodist Hospital

 Methodist Hospital - Northlake Campus is located 35 miles from downtown Chicago.
-The rotations at Methodist provide an opportunity to work in a busy, inner-city community ED with a large trauma population and high medical acuity.
+The rotations at Methodist provide an opportunity to work in a busy, inner-city community with a large trauma population and high medical acuity.
 There are no other residents at the Northlake Campus, so our residents have the chance to work in a true “unopposed” community environment, one-on-one with the attending physician.
-The Northlake Campus ED treated 34,995 patients in 2018.
+The Northlake Campus Emergency Department treated 32,875 patients in 2021.

-In 2018 the Northlake campus completed a $12.1 million renovation of its emergency room and intensive care unit with expanded patient rooms, updated monitoring systems, centralized work stations and a fast-track area designed to treat less acuity patients at an increased rate.
+In 2017, Methodist Hospital became the first in Northwestern Indiana to earn the Level III trauma center designation by the American College of Surgeons.
+It is the first and only trauma center in Northwest Indiana.
+In 2018, the Northlake campus completed a $12.1 million renovation of the emergency room and intensive care unit with expanded patient rooms, updated monitoring systems, centralized workstations, and a fast-track area designed to treat fewer acuity patients at an increased rate.

-Methodist plays a major role in addressing the health needs of underserved patients of Northwest Indiana.
-Methodist Hospitals provided nearly $87.8 million in unpaid Medicare, charity care, and community services last year.
+Methodist Hospital plays a major role in addressing the health needs of underserved patients of Northwest Indiana.
+Historically, Methodist Hospitals provide nearly $87 million in unpaid Medicare, charity care, and community services each year.

 Northwestern Lake Forest Hospital

-Northwestern Lake Forest Hospital (NLFH) is a state-of-the-art, 215-bed community hospital located in Lake Forest, Illinois (32 miles from downtown) that opened its doors in 2018.
-The hospital’s five interconnected pavilions provide an integrated foundation for inpatient and ambulatory care that includes 114 private inpatient rooms, 72 outpatient care spaces, eight operating rooms and 106 clinic examination rooms.
-In addition to a brand-new hospital, Northwestern Lake Forest was recently named a Region X EMS System Resource Hospital by the Illinois Department of Public Health.
+In 2018, Northwestern Lake Forest Hospital opened its doors to a brand new state-of-the-art hospital.
+The hospital’s five interconnected pavilions provide an integrated foundation for inpatient and ambulatory care that includes 114 private inpatient rooms, 72 outpatient care spaces, 8 operating rooms, and 106 clinic examination rooms.
+In addition to a brand new hospital, Northwestern Lake Forest was named a Region X EMS System Resource Hospital by the Illinois Department of Public Health.

-Our residents currently spend one block at Lake Forest during their second, third, and fourth years.
-Residents are provided optional housing during the rotations, as well as a complimentary membership at a fitness center on campus.
-Residents have the opportunity to work alongside many alumni of the program, as well as highly dedicated nursing and ancillary staff.
+Our residents spend one block each year at Lake Forest during their second, third, and fourth years.
+Residents are provided optional housing during the rotations as well as access to a workout facility and complimentary breakfast.
+Residents have the opportunity to work alongside many alumni of the NorthwesternEmergency Medicine Residency Program, as well as highly dedicated nursing and ancillary staff.